Q. What should I (or my family) wear to my shoot with you?

-A. I always try to make people look their best.
-This means I will do minimal retouching to reduce lines, stray hairs, blemishes etc. I will also remove food from your teeth or pet hair from your clothes.
-What I won’t do is change your physical features.
-Please don’t ask me to “elongate your neck” or “make your eyes big like Disney.”
-I think the beauty industry has done enough to mess with our self-esteem, and I don’t want to partake in furthering misconceptions about beauty.
+A. We always try to make people look their best.
+This means we will do minimal retouching to reduce lines, stray hairs, blemishes etc. We will also remove food from your teeth or pet hair from your clothes.
+What we won’t do is change your physical features.
+Please don’t ask us to “elongate your neck” or “make your eyes big like Disney.”
+We think the beauty industry has done enough to mess with our self-esteem, and we don’t want to partake in furthering misconceptions about beauty.
 Every single one of you is LOVELY.
 Let’s celebrate that.

 Q. What is your workflow?
 How do you edit your images?

-A. All takes are different, but I usually do all of my work in Photoshop.
-I’m too Type A to batch edit using any other software, and I love the details and control that Photoshop gives me with each image.
+A. All takes are different, but we usually do our work in Photoshop.
+We love the details and control that Photoshop gives me with each image.

 Q. When did you get into photography?

-A. I took a class on photojournalism in high school and I loved it.
-I shot basketball games for the high school paper, and I took a fine art photo class as well.
-As I got into college, I realized I couldn’t afford dark room time, film etc etc, and I moved toward graphic design instead.
-In 2005, my husband got me a Nikon D80 for Christmas, and I fell in love all over again.
-I could use my old Nikon lenses with this camera, and I began my Shuttersmack photo blog as my 2006 New Year’s resolution.
-I have blogged a photo every day ever since.
+Leslie took a class on photojournalism in high school and the passion began there.
+She shot basketball games for the high school paper, and she took a fine art photo class as well.
+In college, she realized she couldn’t afford dark room time, film etc etc and moved toward graphic design instead.
+In 2005, her husband got her a Nikon D80 for Christmas, and she fell in love all over again.
+She began the Shuttersmack photo blog as her 2006 New Year’s resolution and has blogged a photo almost every day ever since.

 Q. Who has been your favorite band to shoot?

-A. There are certain artists that are so charismatic on stage that they are always a blast to photograph.
-Some examples include Metric, P.O.S., Astronautalis and Santigold.
-But the moment when I was shooting a band and thought, “Holy cow, my Jr. High self would be so dang impressed right now!” would have to be Metallica or Slayer.
+There are certain artists that are so charismatic on stage that they are always a blast to photograph.
+Some examples for Leslie include Metric, P.O.S., Astronautalis and Santigold.
+But the moment when she was shooting a band and thought, “Holy cow, my Jr. High self would be so dang impressed right now!” would have to be Metallica or Slayer.

 Q. Why so many dog photos?

-A. Because dogs are the best creatures on the planet, of course.
+A. Because Leslie is confident that dogs are the best creatures on the planet, of course.